atin/notes/CS224/framing.md

   <img src="./img/PPP.png" alt="PPP" width="50%">
 </div>

 The alternative of this is to include the number of bytes in the frame at the beginning of the frame, in the frame header.
 DDCMP used this approach.
 One danger with this approach is that a transmission error could corrupt the count field, in which case the end of the frame would not be correctly detected.
-(A similar problem exists with the sentinel-based approach if the ETX field becomes corrupted.)
+(A similar problem exists with the sentinel-based approach if the ETX field becomes corrupted)